 Sarileru Neekevvaru: Mahesh Babu's 'Desi' Look Leaked, Makers Furious

-Mahesh Babu, the resident 'Prince' of Telugu cinema, will soon be seen in the eagerly awaited 'Sarileru Neekevvaru', directed by F2 fame Anil Ravipudi.
+Mahesh Babu, the resident 'Prince' of Telugu cinema, will soon be seen in the eagerly awaited 'Sarileru Neekevvaru', directed by 'F2' fame Anil Ravipudi.
 The film, featuring the mass hero in a new avatar, has piqued the curiosity big time and this is a positive sign.
 Now, here is some shocking news for 'Super Star' fans.
 A still from the film has been leaked, much to the shock of all concerned.
 In it, the Spyder star is seen sporting a lungi and showcasing his 'desi' swag.
 Needless to say, the leak has upset the team as this was supposed to be a big highlight of the Sankranti biggie.

 "Why is everyone sharing that still and making it viral?
 That still doesn't have any clarity and it's killing all the suspense; someone on the sets has shot from their camera," added a source.